Skip to Content

 Sky View Middle School

 BEND, Ore.
-(KTVZ) – A social media post with threatening language directed at Sky View Middle School in northeast Bend has led to a police investigation and more officers present at the northeast Bend school Wednesday morning, the principal told parents.
+(KTVZ) – Parents' report of a social media post with threatening language apparently directed at Sky View Middle School in northeast Bend prompted a police investigation that determined it was not a credible threat.
+But a heightened police presence at the northeast Bend school Wednesday morning prompted concern among some parents.

-In the note, Principal Julie Stroinski said officers were alerted to the alleged threat late Tuesday night and immediately began an investigation.
+In a note to families Wednesday morning, Principal Julie Stroinski said officers were alerted to the alleged threat late Tuesday night and immediately began an investigation.

 But Stroinski assured, “Students and staff are safe and school is operating as usual today.”